particle-iot/docs/src/content/reference/device-os/firmware.md

 Public events could previously be received by anyone on the Internet, and anyone could generate events to send to your devices.
 This did not turn out to a common use-case, and the ease at which you could accidentally use this mode, creating a security hole, caused it to be removed.

+Each publish uses one Data Operation from your monthly or yearly quota.
+This is true for both WITH_ACK and NO_ACK modes.

 ---